Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

-Account Freezing Orders | Account Forfeiture Orders
+Account Freezing Orders

-Kangs Solicitors is ranked in the highest tiers by both leading directories Chambers & Partners and the Legal 500 for our work in financial fraud and financial restraint work.
+The criminal and civil fraud teams at Kangs Solicitors are experienced in conducting cases involving Account Freezing Orders.
+Kangs Solicitors is ranked in the highest tiers by both leading directories Chambers UK and the Legal 500 for our work in financial fraud and financial restraint work.
+We provide an initial no obligation consultation and aim to provide clients with an early assessment of their case.

 The Criminal Finances Act 2017 (‘the Act’), came into operation on 31st January 2018, and introduced additional powers to the Proceeds of Crime Act 2002 which bolstered the powers of the UK enforcement agencies.
+These additional powers enable UK law enforcement to freeze and recover the alleged proceeds of crime by way of procedures which take a considerable step towards moving such enforcement into the civil courts.

 There are two procedural steps to be taken in respect of seizing funds held in any suspicious account:

-- the freezing of its operation
+• The freezing of its operation

-- the forfeiture of the assets held within it.
+• The forfeiture of the assets held within it

-The Position Prior To The Act
+What happened Prior To The Criminal Finances Act 2017?

 In recent years, the number of Suspicious Activity Reports (‘SARs’), processed by banks, building societies and other bodies has run into many thousands each year.